Approximate Border Location

 Cultural and Economic Role

-The crossing supports growing trade, with Iran’s exports surging over 100% in 2025, including construction materials and food.
+The crossing supports growing trade, with Iran’s exports surging in 2025, including construction materials and food.
 Persian and Turkmen cultures mix in Dargaz’s markets, offering kebabs and plov.
 Turkmenistan’s strict policies limit tourism, but Iran’s visa-on-arrival draws adventurers.
 The Lotfabad terminal leads Iran’s inbound transit, handling millions of tons yearly via the North-South Corridor.
 Its role strengthens Central Asian ties, though Turkmenistan’s isolationism caps potential, requiring careful planning for travelers.

 Nearby Attractions to Explore